B-UMMI/chewBBACA/CHEWBBACA/docs/user/tutorials/chewie_step_by_step.rst

 ::

-	chewBBACA.py JoinProfiles -p results32_wgMLST/cgMLST_95/cgMLST.tsv results680_cgMLST/results_alleles.tsv -o cgMLST_712.tsv
+	chewBBACA.py JoinProfiles -p results32_wgMLST/cgMLST/cgMLST95.tsv results680_cgMLST/results_alleles.tsv -o cgMLST_712.tsv

-We also redetermined the cgMLST at 95% based on the allele calling results for this more diverse set of
+We also redetermined the cgMLST based on the allele calling results for this more diverse set of
 strains:

 ::

-	chewBBACA.py ExtractCgMLST -i cgMLST_712.tsv -o cgMLST95_712 --t 0.95
+	chewBBACA.py ExtractCgMLST -i cgMLST_712.tsv -o cgMLST_712

 The number of loci present in 95% of genomes based on the 712 assemblies is 1,195, a slight decrease from the number of loci present in 95% of the 32 genomes used for schema creation.